 So, we start to make many changes in our version of the project, and we commit them.
 Simultaneously, you realize that the original project merged a pull request.
 Now, the projects aren’t equal: actually, they have a lot of differences.

 - Your local project has all your changes.

 - The original project has new changes from the pull request merged.

-If you send your changes to GitHub and try to open a pull request, you are going to realize that it wouldn’t be possible.
-For do that, we have update our local project with the original; and that’s when the upstream will help us.
+If you send your changes to GitHub and try to open a pull request, you will realize that it wouldn’t be possible.
+To do that, we have updated our local project with the original; that’s when the upstream will help us.

-Let’s say you are contributing with my simple blog (the code is really old!).
+Let’s say you are contributing to my simple blog (the code is old!).
 We add a remote based on the original version of the blog:

 After that, we have to update the upstream: